Chapter 1

 It wasn’t a goodbye.
-It was just a shuttle ride.
-Laura and her sister, Joana, had both agreed that was all the trip was.
+It was just a shuttle ride, that’s all.
+They’d both agreed.

 They never bothered packing any of Joana’s belongings, not a suitcase full of clothes, not even her medicine.
 It saved them the hassle.
 Though Laura and her grandmother struggled to get Joana’s wheelchair into the packed shuttle, and later to navigate a city so far from home.

 In the weeks to come, they would sell all of Joana’s possessions.
-The footprint of Laura’s sister would slowly disappear from their home, taking with it the familiar smells of vomit and antiseptic, the clutter of needles and pads, and the bathroom messes.
+Joana’s footprint would slowly disappear from their home, taking with it the familiar smells of vomit and antiseptic, the clutter of needles and pads, the bathroom messes.

 Laura hated that losing her sister would come as a relief.